-For the fiscal year ended June 30, 2019, the ERSRI Fund ("The Fund") returned +6.54% on a netof-fees basis, slightly underperforming its assumed rate of return of 7.0% and ranking in the 40th percentile (1% being the highest, 100% being the lowest) relative to other investors in the InvestorForce Public Defined Benefit Net Universe ("universe").
-The Fund's longer-term performance remains strong as the Fund returned +6.52% over the trailing 15-year period, ranking in the 45th percentile of the previously discussed universe.
+For the fiscal year ended June 30, 2020, the ERSRI Fund ("The Fund") returned +3.78% on a net-of-fees basis, underperforming its assumed rate of return of 7.0% given the unprecedented decline in markets in the first quarter.
+The Fund's +3.78% return ranked in the 13th percentile (1st being the highest, 100th being the lowest) relative to other investors in the Investment Metrics Public Defined Benefit >\$1B Net Universe ("universe").
+ERSRI's longer-term performance remains strong as the Fund has returned +7.80% over the trailing 10-year period.

-Throughout fiscal year 2019, the SIC completed several important initiatives.
+Throughout fiscal year 2020, the SIC completed several important initiatives.
 Of note, ERSRI continued to execute on its "Back to Basics" asset allocation strategy focused on low-cost equity investments, complemented by other assets designed to help grow the plan assets while protecting against risks such as volatility and inflation.
-As part of the asset allocation strategy and monitoring, the SIC completed comprehensive asset-liability stress testing in August of 2018.
-The SIC also voted to fund its REITS allocation in April 2019 as part of its focus on providing income to help offset the Fund's negative cash flow.
+As part of the asset allocation strategy and monitoring, the SIC completed an asset allocation study in December of 2019 which resulted in a 2% increase to the Crisis Protection Class ("CPC").
+The CPC was critically important in the first quarter of the year as it returned +15.08% helping to offset some losses from challenged equity markets.
+In addition, the SIC implemented a new allocation to Emerging Market Debt to help further diversify the investments within the Income Class.
 The SIC worked with NEPC and its other advisors to accomplish each of these initiatives.